gazebosim/docs/acropolis/install.md

 g++ -v
 ```

+### Building the colcon workspace

-Once gcc8 and all the sources are in place it is time to compile them.
-Start the
+Once the compiler and all the sources are in place it is time to compile them.
-procedure by changing into the workspace and listing the packages recognized
+Start the procedure by changing into the workspace and listing the packages
-by `colcon`:
+recognized by `colcon`:

 ```bash
 cd ~/workspace/